Was Jesus an Angel?

 Either Jesus is part of God’s creation, or He eternally existed and is God.

-Several verses in the book of Hebrews help provide tremendous understanding of this situation.
+Several verses in the book of Hebrews help provide an answer.

 “Of the angels he [God] says, ‘He makes his angels winds, and his ministers a flame of fire.’